 Skrooge will look for the first (i.e. the most recent one) operation that has the same value in the same field, and fill all other fields with values from that operation.
 Call Fast Edition again, it will look for the next operation, and so on.

 Fast Edition has no effect on the date, since it is rather unlikely that you want to create exactly the same operation, complete with the same date...

 If you modified a field's value before calling Fast Edition, its content will not be affected.
-This is materialized by a small snowflake appearing in the field, so you know it is "frozen".
+This is materialized by a different background color in the field, so you know it is "frozen".

 What's different here from similar functions in other personal finances software: